tlefko/Huawei-Matebook-X-Pro-Ventura/README.md

 # Matebook-X-Pro-2018-Monterey
-- Based on existing work done Matebook-X-Pro-2018 Prfozei and 7 collabators.
+- Based on existing work done Matebook-X-Pro-2018 Profzei and 7 collabators.
 This repository is a modification of this work for those who have isssues with trackpad, bluetooth, or sleep like myself.
 # macOS Monterey
 - BIG SUR HAS BEEN RELEASED
 - Fullly functional Opencore version, working trackpad, touch